 - Take the appropriate steps to make sure that the redundancies are made fairly

-- Consider offering the employee a compromise agreement to the employee to reduce your risk
+- Consider offering the employee a settlement agreement to the employee to reduce your risk

 - Allow the employee to appeal their redundancy